vdavez/permafrast/readme.md

 * `/:volume/:reporter/:starting_page.json` for json
 * `/:volume/:reporter/:starting_page/redirect` will automatically redirect the user to the reported opinion url

-h`.
 The `html` response gives a clickable link with the full citation for the opinion.
 The `json` response gives a json object associated with the opinion.

 For both endpoints, you must pass three parameters associated with a reported judicial opinion: